Results.

 |

-Contempt in view of the Court must be dealt with summarily that day; otherwise refer the matter to the Director of Public Prosecutions.
+Contempt in view of the court must be dealt with summarily the same day or referred to the DPP.

 |